nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 - If the database is in your local machine you have to use the interface ip that uses the host to connect to the docker containers.
 You can check this ip by running "docker inspect container_name" and checking the gateway property.

-- The external database has been tested both for external PostgreSQL database running i1n our local machine, in a remote server or inside another docker container.
-It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostegreSQL engine, both with version 10 of the PostgreSQL database.
+- The external database has been tested both for external PostgreSQL database running on our local machine, on a remote server and inside another docker container.
+It can also be integrated with AWS RDS and it has been tested with PostgreSQL and Aurora PostgreSQL engines, both with version 10 of the PostgreSQL database.

 ### 2.7.1 Reconfigure external database address after initialization